Find a study abroad opportunity that fits into any budget.

 You will need to plan for some up-front costs that may occur far in advance of your program, such as deposits and airfare.
 Students with high financial need may be eligible to apply to the Bridge Builder program for assistance with many of these pre-departure expenses.

 The amount you spend while abroad will depend on your personal spending habits, the economy and cost of living in your host country, and the exchange rate.
-In addition to planning a budget for your educational and living expenses, make sure you also have a plan for how to access your money from abroad.
+Be sure to plan a budget for your educational and living expenses.